lucaszischka/BottomSheet/README.md

 ## Custom States

 You can create your own custom BottomSheetPosition enum:
-   - The enum must be conforming to `CGFloat` and `CaseIterable`
+   - The enum must be conforming to `CGFloat`, `CaseIterable` and `Equatable`
-   - The case and enum name doesnt matter
+   - The enum and case names doesnt matter
    - The case/state with `rawValue == 0` is hiding the BottomSheet
    - The value can be anythig between `0` and `1` (`x <= 1`, `x >= 0`) or anything above `0` (`x >= 0`) when using the`.absolutePositionValue` option
    - The value is the height of the BottomSheet propotional to the screen height (`1 == 100% == full screen`) or the height of the BottomSheet in pixel (`1 == 1px`) when using the`.absolutePositionValue` option